wiliamsouza/doc/source/index.rst

   Quick install guide.

 :doc:`Community </mmc/community>`
-  How keep in touch.
+  How to keep in touch.

 :doc:`Roadmap </mmc/roadmap>`
   Where we are going to.

 :doc:`FAQ </mmc/faq>`
-  Frequent asked questions.
+  Frequently asked questions.

 :doc:`Configuration files </mmc/config/index>`
   The reference documentation.